Call and Book Now!

 Mexico City is geographically located in the Valley of Mexico.
-This valley, also known as the Valley of the Damned is a large valley in the high plateaus at the center of Mexico.
+This valley, also known as the Valley of the Damned is a large valley in the high plateaus at the centre of Mexico.
 It has an altitude of 2,240 meters (7,349 feet).
 The Federal District of Mexico City is situated in central-south Mexico and it is surrounded by the state of Mexico on the west, north and east, and by the state of Morelos on the south.
-The city covers an area of around 1,485 km2 (571 sq mi) with the elevation of 2,240 m (7,349 ft).
+The city covers an area of around 1,485sq km (571 sq mi) with the elevation of 2,240m (7,349 ft).

 Mexico City is situated in the tropical zone and lies at an altitude of 7,240 feet (2,230 m) above sea level.
 This high altitude largely determines the climate of Mexico City.
-The city experiences hot summers and mild winters with an annual average temperature of 640 F (180C).
+The city experiences hot summers and mild winters with an annual average temperature of 64°F (18°C).
 It has very small seasonal changes.
 January is the coldest month and May is the warmest month while rainfall occurs mainly between June and October.